July 31st

 Meaning of the subhAShita:

-In prosperity, the mind of the noble becomes as tender as the lotus.
+In prosperity, the minds of noble people become as tender as the lotus.
 In hardships, their thinking is as rugged as the pile of rocks on a huge mountain.

 Commentary:

-It is not a 'one size fits all' policy.
-The noble know how to moderate their emotions and feel the right ones under different circumstances!
+It is not a "one size fits all" approach.
+The noble know how to balance their emotions, responding appropriately to different situations.

 pada vigrahaH: